Cluster Random Fields and Random-Shift Representations: Main Results

-It is possible to construct cluster rf's utilising shift-involutions acting on $\vk Z$, positive shift-involutions acting on the spectral tail rf $\vk \Theta$ and anchoring maps applied to the tail rf $\vk Y$.
-We shall discuss next only the case that $\EI$ is a full rank lattice on $\TT$ considering positive shift-involutions and anchoring maps denoted by $\mj_1$ and $\mj_2$, respectively.
-Further, we shall denote by $\mj_3$ a shift-involution.
+It is known from \cite{Hrovje,kulik:soulier:2020, BP, Planic} that CRFs can be constructed by: \begin{enumerate}[(i)] \item utilising shift-involutions acting on $\vk Z$; \item positive shift-involutions acting on the {\it spectral tail rf} $\vk \Theta$; \item anchoring maps applied to the {\it tail rf} $\vk Y$. \end{enumerate} In what follows, we focus on the setting where $\EI$ is a full rank lattice on $\TT$ considering positive shift-involutions and anchoring maps denoted by $\mj_1$ and $\mj_2$, respectively.
+Further, we shall denote by $\mj_3$ a shift-involution. \\ Note in passing that our definition of anchoring maps is slightly more general than those found in the existing literature.